YaremaMaksym/streaming-twitter-feed/README.md

 2. Run start up file `start.sh` (it calls docker-compose.yaml, initialises cockroachdb cluster and creates db):
    - Locate project folder in file explorer.
-   - Right click on him and choose "Git Bash Here".
+   - Right-click it and select "Git Bash Here".
    - Run `sh start.sh` in terminal.

-3. Make POST request on `http://localhost:8082/api/v1/bot/start` with your Postman to start bot (`../stop` - to stop).
+   - Wait until all 5 containers start

-4. Open `feed.html` in your browser to see existing and latest tweets.
+3. Open `feed.html` in your browser to see existing and latest tweets.

 ## API
-- Feed:
+- Feed microservice:
   - GET http://localhost:8080/api/v1/feed to **get feed** (existing and latest tweets).

-- Tweet:
+- Tweet microservice:
   - GET http://localhost:8081/api/v1/tweets to **get all tweets**.
   - POST http://localhost:8081/api/v1/tweets with JSON body as in example to **add tweet to db**:
       ```